SCADA Evaluation • Trials & Pilots

 30 DaysFull Proof-of-Concept Window

-Most major SCADA vendors offer some evaluation path, but the formats differ enough to change your whole evaluation timeline.
-Ignition is publicly downloadable with a resettable trial mode, VTScada publicly lists a free small-system edition, AVEVA and FactoryTalk are evaluated through sales-led demos and distributor channels, and Merobix runs a guided demo followed by a structured pilot on your own sites.
+Most SCADA platforms offer some evaluation path, but the formats differ enough to change your whole evaluation timeline.
+Broadly, you will encounter four models: downloadable self-driven trials, free tiers capped by tag count, sales-led demos with integrator- or distributor-arranged trial licenses, and pilot-first programs that run on your own equipment.
+Merobix uses the last model: a guided demo followed by a structured pilot on your own sites.

-Ignition by Inductive Automation deserves genuine credit here: its full installer is publicly downloadable, and the software runs in a trial mode that resets on a timer as many times as you like.
-For a controls engineer who wants to build screens and connect a test PLC over a weekend with no sales contact, it is the most developer-friendly evaluation in the industry.
-The catch is that a self-driven trial proves the software runs — it does not prove your remote sites will stay connected over cellular, that your pumpers will actually use it, or what the deployed system will cost.
-See our full Merobix vs Ignition comparison for where each platform wins.
+A downloadable self-driven trial is developer-friendly: for a controls engineer who wants to build screens and connect a test PLC over a weekend with no sales contact, it answers whether the software installs and configures.
+The catch is that a self-driven trial proves the software runs - it does not prove your remote sites will stay connected over cellular, that your pumpers will actually use it, or what the deployed system will cost.

-VTScada publicly lists a free edition capped at 50 I/O tags — a legitimate way to learn the toolset on a small system, though 50 tags rarely covers even a single well pad once you count pressures, temperatures, levels, runtimes, and alarms.
+A free tier capped by tag count is a legitimate way to learn a toolset on a small system, though a low I/O cap rarely covers even a single well pad once you count pressures, temperatures, levels, runtimes, and alarms.

-AVEVA and Rockwell FactoryTalk follow the traditional enterprise model: evaluation happens through scheduled demos with sales engineers and, where a trial license is warranted, through integrator or distributor arrangements.
-That process works for large capital projects with long procurement cycles; it is slow for an operations team that wants an answer this quarter.
+A sales-led demo with a distributor- or integrator-arranged trial license follows the enterprise model: evaluation happens through scheduled demos and, where a trial license is warranted, through integrator or distributor arrangements.
+That process works for large capital projects with long procurement cycles; it is slower for an operations team that wants an answer this quarter.

 Merobix takes the pilot-first path.
 A guided demo walks your team through the live platform on realistic oil and gas data, and the follow-on pilot connects one or two of your actual sites.
-Because the cloud platform goes live in 3–5 days with no servers to install, a complete proof of concept — real tags, real alarms, real operators — fits comfortably inside 30 days.
+Because the cloud platform goes live on a timeline that depends on site count, connectivity and integration scope with no servers to install, a complete proof of concept - real tags, real alarms, real operators - fits comfortably inside 30 days.

 Free Trial vs. Demo vs. Proof of Concept: What Each Actually Proves